mikef-nl/azure-batch-rendering/plugins/blender/README.md

 **Example:** Should your ```.blend``` file be called ```my-scene.blend```, your main asset file group would be called ```blender-my-scene```, you can then call your output file group ```blender-my-scene-outputs```.
 Using this approach will group your input and output file group containers together in the ```Data``` view of BatchLabs.

 Once each form field is completed, the submit button will be enabled and you can click on the green button to submit the job.
-Deselect the ```Do not redirect``` checkbox if checked, and click on the submit button.
 Once successfully submitted, you will be taken to the job details page where you can view the progress of the job.

 ![](../images/blender/completed-form.png)